 This standard concerns the planning and operation of medium-voltage switchgear housed in metal enclosures, covering voltages from 1 kV to 52 kV AC.

 - Scope: IEC 62271-200 applies to medium-voltage switchgear housed in metal enclosures for voltage ratings from 1 kV to 52 kV AC.
-It includes key design and safety guidelines for these systems.
+It includes key design and safety guidelines for these systems, ensuring proper insulation coordination and arc-flash protection measures that are critical for personnel safety.

 UL Standards for Low-Voltage Switchgear in North America